vishnukp29/todoApp/README.md

 - [License](#license)

 ## Introduction
-  Simple todo list using react. in this application users can add and delete their notes.
+  Simple todo list using react. in this application users can add and, edit and delete their notes.

 ## Run